How to Manufacture a Product in 7 Steps

 Once you set your priorities and know what you need from your manufacturer, you can start using different resources to find the best ones.
 Below, we will look at different places where you can find the right manufacturers for your business.

-4. Obtain Quotes from Multiple Sources
+Step 4: Obtain Quotes from Multiple Sources

 In our interview with Calloway Cook, he said, “I’d recommend getting quotes from 10 or more suppliers because prices can vary drastically.”
 This strategy will give you a good idea of what pricing is reasonable for your product and allow you to choose the best price.

-- Needs: Be clear about what you need from the supplier (i.e., I would like to potentially work with you to produce a new furniture product for my store—a tempurpedic foldable lawn chair—and would like to request a quote).
+- Needs: Be clear about what you need from the supplier (i.e., I would like to potentially work with you to produce a new furniture product for my store—a Tempur-Pedic foldable lawn chair—and would like to request a quote).

 - Numbers: The last thing you need to include for getting a quote is numbers—typically how much of the product you need.
 You should also include if you need to rush production or any other numerical considerations that might impact price (i.e., I will need 300 lawn chairs in four months).

-5. Order Samples
+Step 5: Order Samples

 Based on your quotes, you should then narrow down your top manufacturers, typically based on price at this stage.
 I would recommend choosing at least two viable options so you can compare their finished products and make a final decision based on quality.

 With your top contenders chosen, you can then reach out and order samples.
-Samples are test products manufactured in single or very small quantities for retailers to assess before entering full production.
+Samples are test products manufactured in single or very small quantities for retailers to assess prior to entering full production.
 A sample is key for ensuring that your final product is what you want it to be and can act as a point of development with your manufacturer to create the final product.

 Ordering samples is typically pretty easy.
 All you have to do is request a sample via email from your manufacturer and provide your prototype and any instructions; the manufacturer will use that as the basis for a sample product.